 Development Services Coordinator/GIS Technician – Amanda Storrey – firstname.lastname@example.org 519-268-7334 ext.249

 Clerk Services: Licensing

-The services of the Municipal Clerk, including marriage licencing, commissioning of oaths and lottery licencing, are limited to residents of Thames Centre and by appointment only for necessary or urgent situations at 519-268-7334 ext 239
+The services of the Municipal Clerk, including marriage licensing, commissioning of oaths, and lottery licensing, are limited to residents of Thames Centre and by appointment only at 519-268-7334 ext 239

 Council and Committee Meetings

 - Municipal Council meetings are subject to cancellation or change during this time.
 Please see the Council Meeting Page for updates.

 - The cemetery is considered an essential service and is still open for interments

 - In person office inquiries by appointment only